In this article you will discover how to stop procrastinating in your professional life and in your private life.

 If these side benefits still prevent you from moving forward, you may need to clarify your values.

-It is possible that a secondary benefit can satisfy a significant value in your scale of values.
+It is possible that a side benefit can satisfy a significant value in your scale of values.

 In this case, it will be necessary to think about how to manage a possible conflict of values.

-5 – Stop wishing to be perfect and be influenced by the judgment of others
+5 – Stop wishing to be perfect and being influenced by the judgment of others

 If you are a perfectionist and you need hours to take action and do tasks that take only a few minutes, you will quickly feel exhausted and have no motivation to take action.